Fast matrix-free methods for model-based personalized synthetic MR imaging: Performance evaluations

 \subsection{Simulation Experiments}

 Our next set of experiments is on prediction accuracy relative to noise.
 We demonstrate and evaluate performance of our methodology on images obtained at a 1mm$\times$1mm$\times$5mm resolution with 181$\times$217$\times$36 voxels and simulated using the Brainweb interface~\citep{cocoscoetal97}.
 This tool simulates realistic images at TE, TR, and flip angle settings, slice thicknesses, noise levels, and intensity nonuniformity (INU) proportions.
 We collected training images from Brainweb's ``mild" and ``severe" multiple sclerosis lesions databases and used them in a simulated spin-echo MR sequence with the same three $(\TE, \TR) $ parameters and noise levels $\{1\%,2.5\%,5\%,7.5\%,10\%\}$.
-Separately, we acquired spin-echo training images with 1\% noise for the same (TE,TR) parameters to investigate the influence of field inhomogeneity. at $\{0\%, 5\%, 10\%\}$ INU (of so-called field A) levels.
+Separately, we acquired spin-echo training images with 1\% noise for the same (TE,TR) parameters to investigate the influence of field inhomogeneity at $\{0\%, 5\%, 10\%\}$ INU (of so-called field A) levels.
 We acquired noiseless ``ground truth" images from the Brainweb interface at 0\% INU levels and nine $(\TE, \TR)$s to evaluate our predicted synthetic images.

 We compared the predicted synthetic images at the nine (unshaded) $(\TE,\TR)$ values of RMSPE of the predicted synthetic MRIs for the ``mild'' MS dataset in Figure~\ref{fig:BW_RMSPE}.
-We see that the AECM provides better prediction accuracy than LS, OSL at a given setting.
+We see that the AECM provides better prediction accuracy than OSL and at a given setting and also beats PLS.
 At lower noise, AECM outperforms DL, while DL outperforms AECM for higher noise.
-The performances for ``severe'' MS dataset and other scenarios are described in Section~\ref{sec:supp-brainweb-others}.
+The performances for the ``severe'' MS dataset and other scenarios are described in Section~\ref{sec:supp-brainweb-others}.

 Our performance evaluations indicate our AECM approach can improve synthetic MRI both in simulation and real data settings.
 Further, AECM comparable to LS method in terms of time and better in terms of performances.
-It is far quicker than DL (with AECM taking a few minutes, and the latter taking almost a day), synthesizing images in real time and yielding superior results in realistic low-noise situations.
+It is far quicker than DL (with AECM taking about a minute, and the latter taking almost a day), synthesizing images in real time and yielding superior results in realistic low-noise situations.